markpub/markpub/docs/Markpub Maintenance Notes.md

 	markpub -V  # displays the version number being tested
 	```

-	- from "/some/test/directory" test `markpub` "init", "build". "theme-install" commands
+	- from "/some/test/directory" test `markpub` "init", "build”, "theme-install" commands
 	  E.g. (assume "/some/test/markdown/documents" is a collection of Markdown files):
 	  ```shell
 	  # initialize a document collection